Elections

 Absentee Voting Procedures

 You can obtain an absentee Ballot from the City or Township Office where you are registered to vote.
 The deadline to apply to receive an absent voter ballot by mail is 5:00 p.m. on the Friday prior to the election.
-After this, you may vote an absent voter ballot in person at your local clerk's office.
+Voters may also pick up an absentee ballot in person during their local clerk's special weekend hours during the weekend before election day.
+On the Monday before election day until 4:00 p.m., voters may request a ballot in person at their local clerk's office but the ballot must be voted and returned before leaving the clerk's office.

 You may apply for an Absent Voter Ballot by: